MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/08-create-window-query-functions.md

 		FROM dbo.Budget
 		ORDER BY [Year];
 	```
-4. Highlight the code and click **Run** .
+4. Highlight the code and select **&#x23f5;Run**.

 ## Aggregation function

-In this exercise you will create a query that uses PARTITION BY to cound the number of subcategories in each category.
+In this exercise you will create a query that uses PARTITION BY to count the number of subcategories in each category.

 1. In the query editor, under the existing code enter the following code to return a count of products in each category:
 	```sql